-Denan is the birthplace of The Denan Project.
-Denan is located in the Ogaden region of remote southeastern Ethiopia and is home to a camp for refugees and internally displaced persons.
-Not far from the border of Somalia and about 40 miles from Gode, the nearest town with electricity, the Ogaden is populated mostly by ethnic Somalis and has been devastated by drought, famine, and an armed separatist movement.
+Denan is the birthplace of our organization.
+Located in the Ogaden region of remote southeastern Ethiopia, Denan is home to thousands of refugees and internally displaced persons.
+It is located not far from the border of Somalia and about 40 miles from Gode, the nearest town with electricity.
+The Ogaden is populated mostly by ethnic Somalis and has been devastated by drought, famine, and an armed separatist movement.
 Temperatures soar daily to well over 110° Fahrenheit creating some of the most unbearable living conditions in all of Africa.

 There is a high degree of malnutrition and anemia in the Denan region, particularly among children and women.
 We have provided tens of thousands of supplemental meals of Plumpy’Nut to combat this problem.
 Often referred to as a “miracle food”, Plumpy’Nut is formulated for African tastes with a peanut base and is fortified with milk, minerals, and vitamins.
 Each packet contains 500 calories; the “miracle food’s” effect on nutritional health is almost immediate.